 - Where is the pain located? - When did it start and what were you doing at the time? - How long does it last?
 Is it constant or does it come and go? - Can you describe your pain?
-Is it stabbing, dull, sore, sharp, crushing, throbbing, radiating, aching, piercing? - · Does anything make it worse or better?
+Is it stabbing, dull, sore, sharp, crushing, throbbing, radiating, aching, piercing? - Does anything make it worse or better?

-It is important to treat pain before it becomes a serious problem.
-If you begin to have pain, tell your doctor or nurse at the start of the pain.
-Letting us know when the pain starts can help us to improve your response to your pain therapy.
+It is essential to treat pain before it becomes a serious problem.
+If you begin to experience pain, tell your doctor or nurse immediately.
+Early intervention to break your pain cycle will promote more effective pain management.